 In conclusion, what seems most crucial to PD is that we be able to “move backward,” self-reflexively engage in proprioception.
 Just as I can obtain a proprioceptive sense of the muscular activity in my fingers as I write these words, I should also be able to obtain — though not as easily, to be sure — a felt sense of my defensive “reactions, impulses, feelings and opinions.”
 Seeing them and feeling them in this way, observing them as they are actually taking place within my own embodied psyche, allows me to share them with you, and have them be reflected back to me by you.

-By way of shifting from monologue to dialogue, I now invite your participation at email@example.com.
+By way of shifting from monologue to dialogue, I now invite your participation.
+You can reach me at: email@example.com.
 Before responding, please read Bohm’s paper on dialogue.
 You can then send in your proprioceptive soundings.
 Feel free to respond through descriptive prose, paradoxical images, dialogically processed dreams, poetry, or any other conceivable vehicles for proprioception.
 When you send a contribution, give it a title and provide your name or initials, unless you wish to remain anonymous (in either case, please identify yourself in your initial e-mail).
 If you are responding to material that has already been posted, identify it by title.

 Let the PD proceed!